joyent/conch-api/docs/modules/Conch::Controller::Build.md

 Optionally takes a query parameter `send_mail` (defaulting to true), to send an email to all organization members and to all build admins.

+## get\_devices

+Get the devices in this build.
+(Includes devices located in rack(s) in this build.)
+Requires the 'read-only' role on the build.

+Response uses the Devices json schema.

+## add\_device

+Adds the specified device to the build (as long as it isn't in another build, or located in a rack in another build).

+Requires the 'read/write' role on the build.

+## remove\_device

+Removes the specified device from the build (if it is \*directly\* in the build, not via a rack).

+Requires the 'read/write' role on the build.

+## get\_racks

+Get the racks in this build.
+Requires the 'read-only' role on the build.

+Response uses the Racks json schema.

+## add\_rack

+Adds the specified rack to the build (as long as it isn't in another build, or contains devices located in another build).

+Requires the 'read/write' role on the build.

+## remove\_rack

+Requires the 'read/write' role on the build.

 # LICENSING

 Copyright Joyent, Inc.